-Figure 1 illustrates the concept of the LCE device for the TEF-P [4].
-When a laser beam is injected into a negative proton (H) beam with energy of 400 MeV from the J-PARC linac, the charge of the H- beam crossed with the laser beam becomes neutral (H0).
-Since the outer electron of the H- is very weakly bound to the atom, it can easily be stripped by a laser light in the wavelength range of 800~1100 nm as shown in Fig.2 [5].
-These H0 protons do not sense the magnetic field of a bending magnet, and are completely separated from the remaining H- beam at the exit of the bending magnet.
-However, it is well-known that pre-neutralized H0 particles are produced by collision with the remaining gas in accelerator tubes and are transported with the main proton beam.
-When we apply the LCE technique to the H- beam with the pre-neutralized protons, it becomes impossible to predict the total power of the extracted beam.
+Figure 1 illustrates the concept of the LCE device for the TEF-P [7].
+When a laser beam is injected into a negative proton (H-) beam with energy of 400 MeV from the J-PARC linac, the charge of the H- beam crossed with the laser beam becomes neutral (H0).
+Here, the remaining H- beam is introduced to the lead-bismuth spallation target in the ADS Target Test Facility (TEF-T) [3], other building of the TEF.

+Since the outer electron of the H- is very weakly bound to the atom, it can easily be stripped by a laser light in the wavelength range of $800 \sim 1100$ nm as shown in Fig.2 [8].